Cai Yuanpei

 Cai Yuanpei (蔡元培; 1868–1940) was a Chinese philosopher and politician who was an influential figure in the history of Chinese modern education.
 He made contributions to education reform with his own education ideology.
 He was the president of Peking University, and founder of the Academia Sinica.
 He was known for his critical evaluation of Chinese culture and synthesis of Chinese and Western thinking, including anarchism.
 He got involved in the New Culture, May Fourth Movements, and the feminist movement.
-His works involve aesthetic education, politics, education reform, etc.
+His works involve aesthetic education, politics, and education reform.

 Biography

-Born in Shānyīn County, Shaoxing prefecture, Zhejiang, Cai was appointed to the Hanlin Imperial Academy at 26.
+Born in Shanyin County, Shaoxing, Zhejiang, Cai was appointed to the Hanlin Academy at 26.
 In 1898, he became involved in administering institutes and became: